RflySim/doc/source/0_Start/WhatIsRflysim.rst

 The commercial-level RflySim platform uses a high-performance real-time simulation computer to simulate the vehicle motion and use FPGA to simulate and replace all sensor chips on the autopilot (control) system.
-As shown in Fig 3, the goal of commercial-level RflySim platform is to build a unified test framework for different types of vehicles and autopilot systems.
-The hardware and software structures of the commercial-level RflySim platform are presented in Fig 4 and Fig 5 respectively.
+As shown in Fig. 0.3, the goal of commercial-level RflySim platform is to build a unified test framework for different types of vehicles and autopilot systems.
+The hardware and software structures of the commercial-level RflySim platform are presented in Fig. 0.4 and Fig. 0.5 respectively.
 Compared with the education-level RflySim platform or other simulators in the world, it has the following advantages